suyash-purwar/CA-Website/README.md

 # kLT & ASSOCIATES

-This is a website I am developing for my client for his CA Firm.
-This websites comes with a royal blue and white color theme.
-This website is blazingly fast because all of its images are compressed and there format is .png, which is the recomended format of images for web browsers.
-In this website, messages sent by users lands in this company's email instead of getting saved in any database.
-This website is end to end responsive.
+This is a website developed for a CA Firm of a client.
+The website comes with a royal blue and white color theme.
+It is  fast as all images are compressed using png, which is recommended for web images.

+This website is end to end responsive - messages sent by users land in company's email instead of being saved in database.

-### Technical Stuff
+### Technical Related

 * HTML
 * CSS